California Nursing Home Negligence Attorneys

 Inadequate staffing and use of physical restraints are just two indicators of poor quality of care.
 The CHF study revealed that 95 percent of California nursing homes did not meet federal recommendations for adequate staffing and nearly a quarter of the state’s nursing homes did not meet the less rigorous state standards.
 Physical restraints were used on residents of California facilities at twice the national average.

 Elderly residents are among the most vulnerable members of our society.
-The California nursing home abuse attorneys at The Reeves Law Group are dedicated to seeking justice on their behalf.
+The California nursing home abuse attorney at The Reeves Law Group is dedicated to seeking justice on their behalf.

 If you suspect a family member is a victim of elder abuse or neglect, please do not hesitate to contact us today at (213) 271-9318.